All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Frequently Asked Questions

-Can I get Ozempic if I do not have diabetes?
+Can I get Ozempic if I don't have diabetes?

 Yes.
 Physicians can prescribe Ozempic off-label for weight management.
 Insurance coverage may be limited without a diabetes diagnosis, but compounded semaglutide may be available at lower cost.
 Ozempic for men over 50